 Some research has shown that this effect could potentially indicate a problem with absorbing iron, so if you have concerns about either being too rich or too low in iron and experience this effect after consuming beets, you may want to speak you’re your doctor about having an iron test completed if you have been feeling sluggish, fatigued and showing signs of iron deficiency.

 How to Make Beetroot Juice

-Beetroot juice is one of the best foods for athletes, as adding it into your regular diet is an excellent way to increase energy and performance; plus, it improves cardiovascular, digestive and cognitive health.
+Beetroot juice is one of the best foods for athletes, as adding it into your regular diet is an excellent way to increase energy and performance.
+Plus, it improves cardiovascular, digestive and cognitive health.

 Beetroot can be an acquired taste, so add other vegetables to your beetroot juice.
-Celery, cucumber and apple are good choices; you can also add lemon or ginger to sweeten the taste of raw beetroot juice.
+Celery, cucumber and apple are good choices, and you can also add lemon or ginger to sweeten the taste of raw beetroot juice.

 When preparing the beets, choose smaller ones from your local grocery store.
 The smaller beets are typically sweeter.